Curated reading list

 How to build reliable AI workflows with agentic primitives and context engineering

-Strong practical guide to splitting planning, implementation, and testing into separate sessions and loading only the context each phase needs.
+Strong practical guide to splitting planning, implementation, and testing into separate sessions, then loading only the context and tools each phase actually needs.

 Google Research